epfl-ada/ada-2025-project-adastraperaspera/data_story.md

 For each of the 16 PIGs, we regress the log1p-normalized transcript count against the distance to the nearest plaque.
 Further, we perform multiple testing correction using the Benjamini–Hochberg False Discovery Rate (FDR) adjustment since we perform 16 independent regressions.

 All 16 PIGs exhibit a statistically significant negative slope at 0.01 FDR level.
 However, the slopes vary significantly among PIGs, with the smallest and largest absolute values of slopes corresponding to Cxcl10 and Gfap, respectively.
 Translating the slopes to the original integer transcript count scale, we get 128 µm distance to halve the expression for Gfap and 4,415 µm distance for Cxcl10.
 For context, the entire diameter of the mouse brain is about 6,000 µm, meaning that for Cxcl10, the expression is nearly constant.
+This result is in large due to the fact that Cxcl10 is extremely zero-inflated.
+In other words, its expression is very low across all distances with a low absolute value of the spatial variation.

 // ToDo: improve the plot based on src.scripts.visualization.plots.plot_half_distance;usage in results.ipynb
 // Add Zoom in, transparent background